Lower Moyamensing, Philadelphia

-Lower Moyamensing (sometimes shortened to LoMo) is a neighborhood in South Philadelphia just south of the East Passyunk Crossing neighborhood and north of the stadium area.
+Lower Moyamensing is a neighborhood in South Philadelphia, Pennsylvania, United States, situated just south of the East Passyunk Crossing neighborhood and north of the stadium area.
 It is bounded by Snyder Avenue to the north, Oregon Avenue to the south, South 7th Street to the east, and South Broad Street to the west.
+Sub-divided by 10th Street, it can be separated into LoMo East and LoMo West.
 The neighborhood was once part of Moyamensing Township (later East Moyamensing) before becoming part of Philadelphia in 1854.
 Lower Moyamensing is known for its 19th century row homes, factory buildings, and variety of restaurants.
 South Philadelphia High School is located in Lower Moyamensing, at the corner of Broad and Jackson Streets.

 Demographics

 According to the 2020 Census data, the population of Lower Moyamensing is just over 16,000.
 54.1% of the population identified as White, 25% as Asian, 4.9% as Black, 4.7% as mixed race, and 11.2% having Hispanic heritage.
 73.8% of the population was born in the United States, of the foreign born population, 57.8% were born in Asia.
-The median household income is $52,100.
+The median household income is $63,497.